 Then There is the Money

-No, our parents do not support our travels.
-No, we are not rich.
-We make our income from working on this site.
-Have I mentioned recently that Africa is expensive to travel?
 Besides just necessary travel expenses like accommodation and food, Charlie’s fuel efficiency is 6 kilometers a liter – that’s about 13 miles a gallon for all my American friends out there.
 It costs quite a bit to drive him around, $2,890 is what we have spent to be exact.
 We have also spent quite a bit of money maintaining the vehicle.
 He was born the same year as me – 1989.
-He is 27 years old and requires some TLC and maintenance, but I also can’t think of another vehicle we could have driven on the worst African roads.
+He is getting old and requires some TLC and maintenance, but I also can’t think of another vehicle we could have driven on the worst African roads.

 If we lived in Africa, there is no way we would sell Charlie.
 We would drive him back to our house and park him there.
 However, we don’t have a home in Africa, and besides a few boxes in our parent’s homes back in the United States, we don’t have a “home” at all.
-We can’t plan on keeping a vehicle here when we can’t legally stay here for an indefinite amount of time.
+(2020 Update – we moved to Canada) We can’t plan on keeping a vehicle here when we can’t legally stay here for an indefinite amount of time.

 We knew that the Land Cruiser was an investment when we first bought him in Cape Town.
 As long as we arrived at our final destination with the car intact, we knew we would get some of our money back on the purchase.
 We didn’t know how we would sell the car; we just knew that we would sell the vehicle.
-It’s been an act now, think later mentality during our journey.
+It’s been an act now, think later mentality during our entire journey.

 We bought a Toyota Land Cruiser in Africa, one of the most popular choices of the vehicle on the continent.
 Every week or so, we would get an inquiry on the car.

 “Is your car for sale?“